What is injection molding?

 5. Thin-Wall Injection Molding

 This is used for the production of parts with thin walls.
 The wall thickness is generally less than 1mm.
-It helps to produce light weight parts as material consumption is reduced.
-Cycle time is also reduced due to faster cooling of the molten material in contact with mold surface.
+It helps produce lightweight parts by reducing material consumption.
+Faster cooling of the molten material in contact with the mold surface also reduces cycle time.
 Thin-wall injection molding applications include food packaging, mobile phone casings and medical housing etc.

 6. Liquid Silicone Rubber (LSR) Molding